fogus/spiel/pyramidenspiel/minimax/README.markdown

 The game ends when one of the following occurs:

- * You sow the last pyramid or tree during a turn onto an empty card.
+ * You end a turn by sowing a single pyrtamid onto an empty card (not the vault)
- * You successfully sow all of the pyramids into the vault.
+ * You sow the final available pyramid into the vault

 Final scoring
 =============